mongodb-developer/getting-started-search-java/README.md

     `ATLAS_URI="<<insert your connection string here>>" ./gradlew run`

 ## Search Server Example

+This Search Server example code was written for the article ("How to Build a Search Service in Java with MongoDB")[TBD].
+It uses the `jettyRun` target and searches the `movies_index`

 To run the search server locally, follow these steps: